 #StitchingSolidarity: an invitation to join an international creative community.
 New members welcome.

-Take Part in #StitchingSolidarity.
-Participatory arts activity to collectively re-imagine citizenship as a temporary community. #Zoom
+Take Part to collectively re-imagine citizenship as a temporary community. #Zoom